 What Makes Us Say an Amazon Product Listing Can Sell?

 It sounds strange at first.
-Especially if you aren’t used to spending time on your product listings.
-The logic behind optimizing your product listings to sell is a lot like the logic behind optimizing websites to convert.
+Especially if you aren’t used to spending time on your Amazon listings.
+The logic behind optimizing your Amazon listings to sell is a lot like the logic behind optimizing websites to convert.
 Your website is up 24 hours per day, 7 days per week right?
 People can see it anytime they want to.
 They don’t need you to “open shop”.

 Your Amazon listings are the same way.
 You don’t need to be present for your customers to make a purchase.
 But what if your products were in a brick-and-mortar store?
 How would that store look?
 Would it showcase your products in the best light?
 Is your store warm and inviting?
 Or is it dark and cramped, not allowing for a great shopping experience?